 Several working sessions with key Government partners took place, to agree on the details of the project activities and on a roadmap for the implementation of activities.

-Regarding component 1, the preparation for the trainings for government staff on the use of the new Guide to Integrate Climate and Disaster Risks into Development Planning is well underway.
+Regarding component 1, the preparation for the trainings for government staff on the use of the new Guide to Integrate Climate and Disaster Risks into Development Planning has been developed (see link below).